noahmazer/websiteV2/content/blog/Huidobro-Lenin.md

 the man who manufactures instruments and machines
 the man who changes the way of things
 and the ways of the Earth
-the man who kneads bread and who has the smell of yeast in his eyes
+the man who kneads bread and has the smell of yeast in his gaze
-the man who guides flocks from mountain to mountain
+the man who leads flocks from mountain to mountain
-the man who guides caravans in deserts longer than his own memory.
+the man who guides caravans through deserts longer than his own memory.

 All of them hear
 that beating of your heart beyond death.
 The thinking man, the singing man
 the man lonely like the peal of one o'clock bell
-the crowds, slowly dying
+the crowds that slowly die
 all of them hear your heart beyond death
 your heart ringing out within the tomb
 with you death becomes greater than life